feelware/vault/source-material/textbooks/data-computer-communications-william-stallings.md

 #### Layers

+It makes sense to separate communications mechanisms into loosely coupled layers.
+Many of the needs presented in one layer are not affected by how the other layer implements it under the hood.

 ##### Physical layer

+Manages **hardware transmission mediums**.
 Concerned with signals, data rate, and related matters.
 Implemented in end-systems and routers.

 ##### Network access layer

-Specific to the type of network to be used (circuit switching, packet switching, etc).
+Concerned with transmission mechanisms **specific to the type of network to be used** (circuit switching, packet switching, etc).
 There are as many NAPs as the amount of networks the host/router is connected to (Router J has two NAPs, for instance).
 Implemented in end-systems and routers.

 ##### Internet layer

-Needed when the source and destination are in different networks (like Host A and Host B, connected to Network 1 and 2 respectively).
+Needed when the source and destination are in **different networks** (like Host A and Host B, connected to Network 1 and 2 respectively).
 Implemented in end-systems and routers.

 ##### Transport layer

-#wip
+Exposes an API that **allows applications to send and receive data reliably**, so that developers don't have to implement those mechanisms every time.

+> [...] the mechanisms for providing reliability are essentially independent of the nature of the applications.

 ##### Application layer

-#wip
+Any application's module concerned with data transmission and communication.
+Makes use of the API provided by the [transport layer](#Transport%20layer) and adds its own logic on top of it.

 #### Operation of the TCP and IP